esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 Correlation coefficients, group summaries, and boxplots are used to assess these hypotheses descriptively rather than with full formal statistical tests.

 ---
+## Machine Learning Models

+In addition to exploratory analysis and hypothesis testing, I trained simple regression models to predict the log of total funding (`log_amount`) for each startup.

+### Goal

+The main prediction task is:

+> Predict `log_amount` (log₁₀ of the total funding amount) from basic startup features.

+The features used are:

+- `founder_count` – number of founders
+- `Founded_year` – year the startup was founded
+- `Stage` – funding stage (Pre-seed, Seed, Series A–F, etc., one-hot encoded)

+The target variable is:

+- `log_amount` – log₁₀-transformed version of `Amount_clean`, used to reduce skewness
+  in funding amounts.

+Only rows with complete values for these columns were kept for modelling.

+### Models

+I trained two regression models:

+1. **Linear Regression (Baseline)**
+   A simple linear model that assumes a straight-line relationship between the features and `log_amount`.
+This model is mainly used as a baseline to check how much variation can be explained with a very simple approach.

+2. **Random Forest Regressor (Main Model)**
+   A tree-based ensemble model that combines many decision trees.
+   Random Forest can capture non-linear relationships and interactions between features (for example, between `Stage` and `Founded_year`) and does not require feature scaling.

+The data was split into training and test sets:

+- 80% for training
+- 20% for testing (used only for evaluation)

+### Evaluation

+The models were evaluated on the test set using:

+- **R² (coefficient of determination)** – how much of the variation in `log_amount` is explained by the model (values closer to 1 are better).
+- **RMSE (Root Mean Squared Error)** on the log₁₀ scale – typical size of the prediction error in log units.

+For the **Random Forest model**:

+- **R² ≈ 0.69** on the test set
+- **RMSE ≈ 0.47** on the log₁₀ scale

+This means that:

+- The model explains about **69%** of the variation in log funding.
+- The prediction error on the log scale is moderate, which is reasonable given the high variability and noise in startup funding.

+Overall, the Random Forest model performs noticeably better than the simple Linear Regression baseline, and supports the earlier results from EDA and hypothesis testing: funding **Stage** carries the strongest signal for funding amount, while `founder_count` and `Founded_year` have a smaller additional effect.

+### Outputs

+The predictions from the Random Forest model on the test set are saved in:

+- `ml_predictions_random_forest.csv`

+This file includes:

+- `Company/Brand`
+- `log_amount_actual` – true log funding
+- `log_amount_predicted` – model prediction (rounded to 2 decimals)

+These predictions can be used for inspection, plotting, or further analysis.

+---

 ## Key Insights

 - **Funding Stage vs Funding Amount:**